w8be/usb-ptt-arduino-nano-every/README.md

 ----------
-Utilizes Flex Radio SmartCAT interfaced to an Arduino Nano Every microcontroller wired to a switch(i.e,footswitch).Depressing the switch sends a MOX on command and when released a MOX off command is sent to the radio.
+Utilizes Flex Radio SmartCAT interfaced to an Arduino Nano Every microcontroller wired to a switch(i.e,footswitch).
+Depressing the switch sends a MOX on command and when released a MOX off command is sent to the radio.
 ***
 Load the **[sketch](https://github.com/w8be/usb-ptt-arduino-nano-every/blob/main/Flex%20USB%20PTT%20files/flexRadio-usb-ptt.ino)** with the **[Arduino IDE](https://www.arduino.cc/en/software)**. <br> A COM port will be created.
 Note the number for configuration and testing.<br>
 Arduino Nano Every sketch debounce timer is default set (50ms).
 This can be adjusted if necessary.<br>